Visa for investors and donors

-The new entry visa (Article 26-bis Consolidated Law on Immigration) offers many advantages:
+The entry visa (Article 26-bis Consolidated Law on Immigration, as amended by the law decree 16 July 2020, n.
+76) offers many advantages:

 Admission onto Italian soil through an external Schengen Area border is only permitted to aliens who: